 Tourism in South Sinai

-Egypt’s center for beach fun is the South Sinai region on the Sinai Peninsula.
+Egypt’s centre for beach fun is the South Sinai region on the Sinai Peninsula.
 Sharm el-Sheikh is a European-style resort full of luxury hotels, international restaurants, and bags of entertainment options.
 Dahab is a low-key beach town with a budget traveler heart, which is just as much about desert excursions and adventures as the sea.
 Up the coast, between the port town of Nuweiba and the border town of Taba, are the bamboo hut retreats that offer complete get-away-from-it-all respites from life.
 Wherever you choose, the South Sinai is all about diving.
 The Red Sea is one of the top diving destinations in the world, and the South Sinai region is home to much of the best dive sites.